treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 ## Preparation

+Before installing vagrant we must setup the cli repository, enable virtualization on our computer, and install virtual box.

 #### Windows – Pick your command-line program

 There are three command-line programs you could use to interact with Vagrant CLI: